Bedoalfaifi/parkPro/README.md

 <body>
   <h1>Privacy Policy for Parking Reservation App</h1>

-  <p>Effective Date: [Insert Date]</p>

-  <p>We at [Your Company Name] respect your privacy and are committed to protecting it through this Privacy Policy.
+  <p>We at Park Pro respect your privacy and are committed to protecting it through this Privacy Policy.
 This policy describes how we collect, use, and protect your personal information when you use our Parking Reservation App.</p>

   <h2>1.
 Information We Collect</h2>
   <p>We may collect the following information when you use the app:</p>